Cut to the Chase And 99 Other Rules to Liberate Yourself and Gain Back the Gift of Time

 21. Every second counts

-In order to better appreciate how much the time allotted to you is precious and limited, carve out one hour next weekend and find a quiet corner where you can work without being interrupted.
+To better appreciate how much the time allotted to you is precious and limited, carve out one hour next weekend and find a quiet corner where you can work without being interrupted.
 Write down this question: What is my goal in my life?
 Then write.
 The answer will come sooner or later, but don’t stop until you have several sentences describing the goal for your life.

 22. Know how things really get done